-Build a Life Where you Love Going to Work
+Build a Life Where You Love Going to Work

-In fact, in our lifetimes we spend approximately 90,000 hours at work according to this blog post.
+In fact, in our lifetimes we spend approximately 90,000 hours at work according to this article.
 Surely, the numbers will range from person to person, but certainly we should get this part of life right.
 Certainly we should be happy in at the place we spend most of our adult lives?

 Unfortunately, we don’t get this right.
 Most people are just not happy in their jobs.
 According to Forbes, 52.3% of Americans are unhappy at work.
 And it’s even worse globally… Only 15% of the worlds 1 billion workers are actively engaged at work.